 A limited number of first-year students will be allowed to live in other University housing as deemed appropriate at the discretion of the Director of Carolina Housing with approval of the Vice Chancellor for Student Affairs.

 Visit our Rates page for updated costs.
-These rates include all utilities: standard cable (with select channels in HD), wireless high-speed internet, water/sewer/trash and electric.
+These rates include all utilities: laundry, wireless high-speed internet, water/sewer/trash and electric.
 All rooms are air-conditioned.

 Residence halls only close over the Winter and Summer Breaks.
 Visit the Break Housing page for more information on what to do if you want to stay on campus during these times.